alex309-duarte/WRO_FutureEngineers_Q/README.md

+# Introduction
 This Repository contains all the history to build an autonomous vehicle for the WRO Future Engineers category

-list of material to build your robot
+# list of material to build your robot

-Spike Prime hub
+  - Spike Prime hub

-Raspberry Pi5
+  - Raspberry Pi5

-Raspberry Pi AI HAT+
+  - Raspberry Pi AI HAT+

-Cámara Módulo 3 Raspberry Pi - 12 Mp Gran Angular RPLidar A1
+  - Cámara Módulo 3 Raspberry Pi - 12 Mp Gran Angular

+  - RPLidar A1

-3 TOF sensor model VL53L1X
+  - 3 TOF sensor model VL53L1X

-To see the Robot 3D model, please install Studio from the following link https://www.bricklink.com/v3/studio/download.page The model is on the path /Robot 3D model
+> **Note:** To see the Robot 3D model, please install Studio from the following link https://www.bricklink.com/v3/studio/download.page
+The model is on the path /Robot 3D model

+# Summary

 The Lidar is used to detect boundaries on the game field.